anshulsawant/llms-11-667/hw12/README.md

 * `--config_path`: (Required) Path to the override config file.
 * `--base_config_path`: (Optional) Path to base config (default: `config.yaml`).
 * `--use_base_model`: (Optional) Flag to force using the base model.

+If using the base model, zero or one shot prompt with explicit instruction is used.

 **c.
 Find Inference Results**
 Saved to a **new file** named `[input_file_stem]__[config_file_stem_OR_base_id]__generations.jsonl` in the directory specified by `inference.output_dir` in the config.